minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 An analyse about what words may trigger the gas price

-NERD
+### NERD

+#### What I like
-I wrote a test just to see which 2 words are
+I the test just to see which 2 words are

+#### What I could do better
+I deployed it on a tiny machine to test the performance, but EC2 with education account somehow do not allow me to scale the instance up (?)